VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 ---

-let us do a lab where we Verification of Synthesized Netlist of good_mux.v
+let us do a lab where we verify of Synthesized Netlist of good_mux.v

 ### The verification of a synthesized netlist involves these steps:

-1. **Synthesized RTL Netlist and Testbench:** :Provide the synthesized RTL netlist and its corresponding testbench.
+1. **Synthesized RTL Netlist and Testbench:** Provide the synthesized RTL Netlist and its corresponding testbench.

-2. **Simulation with Iverilog:** : Use Iverilog to simulate the netlist with the given testbench.
+2. **Simulation with Iverilog:**  Use Iverilog to simulate the netlist with the given testbench.

-3. **VCD File Generation:** : During simulation, a VCD (Value Change Dump) file is generated.
+3. **VCD File Generation:** During simulation, a VCD (Value Change Dump) file is generated.

-4. **Waveform Comparison:** : Compare the waveform generated by the simulation to the waveform obtained from pre-synthesis.
+4. **Waveform Comparison:**  Compare the waveform generated by the simulation to the waveform obtained from pre-synthesis.

-5. **GtkWave for Analysis:** :Use GtkWave to visually analyze the waveforms and compare them side by side.
+5. **GtkWave for Analysis:** Use GtkWave to visually analyze the waveforms and compare them side by side.

-6. **Check for Match:** :Check if the post-synthesis waveform matches the expected pre-synthesis waveform.
+6. **Check for Match:** Check if the post-synthesis waveform matches the expected pre-synthesis waveform.

 This process ensures that the synthesized netlist behaves correctly, matching the intended functionality.

 ---

-let try to answer why do we have so many cells in the standard cell library
+let's try to answer why do we have so many cells in the standard cell library

 #### Variety of Cell Types in Standard Cell Library

 In a Standard Cell Library, various types of cells, each optimized for specific design considerations, contribute to design flexibility:

-- **High Density Cells:** Optimized for compact layouts, allowing more cells in a given area.
+- **High-Density Cells:** Optimized for compact layouts, allowing more cells in a given area.
 Typically have slower operating speeds and lower power consumption.

-- **High Speed Cells:** Designed to operate at faster speeds.
+- **High-Speed Cells:** Designed to operate at faster speeds.
 May consume more power and have larger layouts due to increased complexity.

 - **Power Efficient Cells:** Prioritize low power consumption over high-speed operation.
 May have longer propagation delays to reduce power usage.

-- **Mixed-Type Cells:** Combine characteristics of high speed and low power cells.
+- **Mixed-Type Cells:** Combine characteristics of high-speed and low-power cells.
 Useful when designs require a balance between speed and energy efficiency.

 - **Temperature and Voltage Variants:** Libraries might offer cells optimized for specific temperature ranges or voltage levels.